 As with many things, it often comes down to personal preference; what works for one person may not suit the next, but it always helps to see what peers are using.
 As such, I’ve put together a complete travel photography gear guide to share the details of what I use.

 Travel photography gear guide

 When you’re spending this sort of money there’s not too much difference in quality among the main brands.
 What’s important is what feels right for you.
-You want to be able to adjust your camera, access pre-sets and swap lenses without thinking too much about it and fumbling to drive them home.
-For me, Nikon has always been the most fluid, but everyone is different.
+You want to be able to adjust your camera, access presets and swap lenses without thinking too much about it and fumbling to drive them home.
+For me, I find the Fujifilm interface particularly fluid, but everyone is different.

-I’ve use the following three lenses and never find myself wanting.
+I’ve used the following three lenses and never find myself wanting.

-Nikon’s all-in-one zoom lens is an extremely versatile piece of kit that covers almost all situations from wider landscape shots to long-distance wildlife photography.
-The lens is lightweight, fast and delivers consistently exceptional performance in any setting.
+Fujifilm’s dynamic mid-range zoom lens is an extremely versatile piece of kit that covers most situations, from reasonably wide landscape shots to long-distance wildlife photography.
+The lens is lightweight, fast and delivers consistent performance.

-It didn’t take me long to learn that a landscape photographer primarily needs a glass polarizing filter to help reduce reflections from water and glass as well as rendering blue skies darker and making clouds more defined.
+It didn’t take me long to learn that a landscape photographer primarily needs a glass polarizing filter to help reduce reflections from water and glass and to render blue skies darker and clouds better defined.